Accessibility and Equality

 To see our Accessibility Plan please visit our Policy Page

 Factors a school may consider when assessing the reasonableness of an adjustment, may include the financial or other resources required for the adjustment, its effectiveness, its effect on other pupils, health and safety requirements and whether aids have been made available through the Special Educational Needs route.
 Cost will play a major part in determining what is reasonable.
 For example, a small rural primary school may not be able to provide specialised IT equipment for any disabled pupils who may need it and it may not be reasonable for the school to provide that equipment.
 On the other hand, a much larger school might reasonably be expected to provide it.

 The guidance states that many pupils with a disability will have an SEN statement and auxiliary aids provided by the LA and so may not require anything further.
 However, if the disabled pupil does not have a statement (or the statement doesn’t provide the necessary aid) then the duty to consider reasonable adjustments and provide such auxiliary aids will fall to the school (after the relevant provisions come into force).
 The reasonable adjustments duties on schools are intended to complement the accessibility planning duties and the existing SEN statement provisions which are part of education legislation, under which Local Authorities have a duty to provide auxiliary aids to pupils with a statement of special educational need.
 In addition to the duty to consider reasonable adjustments for particular individual disabled pupils, schools will also have to consider potential adjustments which may be needed for disabled pupils generally.

-You can read our full Equality and Diversity Policy and Single Equality Scheme which shows how the school complies with the public sector duty here.
+You can read our full Equality and Diversity Policy and Single Equality Scheme, on our Policy Page, which shows how the school complies with the public sector duty here.